MRYingLEE/Attributes-Based-Access-Control-on-BigQuery-Analytics/README.md

 # Attributes-Based-Access-Control-on-BigQuery-Analytics

-# BigQuery Built-in Access Control: Role Based (https://cloud.google.com/bigquery/docs/access-control)
+# BigQuery Built-in Access Control: Role-Based (https://cloud.google.com/bigquery/docs/access-control)

 When an identity calls a Google Cloud API, BigQuery requires that the identity has the appropriate permissions to use the resource.
 You can grant permissions by granting roles to a user, a group, or a service account.